 and their beneficiaries.
 The benefit that a plan member will receive when eligible will depend on the contributions to the member's individual account, actual earnings or losses on investments of those contributions, and any fees that are assessed to the member's account.
-Fifty-four and fifty-five current and former employees of the Lottery (or their beneficiaries) were participants in the plan at the end of fiscal years 2021 and 2020, respectively.
+Fifty-six and fifty-four current and former employees of the Lottery (or their beneficiaries) were participants in the plan at the end of fiscal years 2022 and 2021, respectively.

 Newport Group (formerly Verisight Trust Company) has been the trustee of the retirement plan (the "New Mexico Lottery Authority Retirement Plan") since August 15, 2014.
 As of this same date, new employees enter the retirement plan on their date of hire.
-The money purchase pension plan allows employees to self-direct their investments into any of the forty and forty-one investment funds in each fiscal year 2021 and 2020, respectively.
+The money purchase pension plan allows employees to self-direct their investments into any of the forty investment funds.

 The Lottery contributes 13.25% of compensation for each eligible employee to individual employee accounts for the money purchase pension plan.
 Employees are immediately 100% vested in the contributions and any earnings on those contributions.
-For the years ended June 30, 2021 and 2020, the Lottery recognized \$280,027 and \$288,124 of pension expense for the plan on eligible compensation of \$2,113,411 and \$2,174,519, respectively.
-There were no forfeitures of employee balances for the years ended June 30, 2021 and 2020, respectively.
-There were so for the pension amounts applicable to all compensation paid during the respective fiscal years had been paid to the plan by June 30, 2021 and 2020, respectively.
-For the years ended June 30, 2021 and 2020, the Lottery recognized a contribution liability of \$43,293 and \$41,686, respectively, for contributions owed on compensation earned, but not paid, for the last few days of each fiscal year.
+For the years ended June 30, 2022 and 2021, the Lottery recognized \$295,547 and \$280,027 of pension expense for the plan on eligible compensation of \$2,230,543 and \$2,113,411, respectively.
+There were no forfeitures of employee balances for the years ended June 30, 2022 and 2021, respectively.
+The entire pension amounts applicable to all compensation paid during the respective fiscal years had been paid to the plan by June 30, 2022 and 2021, respectively.
+For the years ended June 30, 2022 and 2021, the Lottery recognized a contribution liability of \$45,615 and \$43,293, respectively, for contributions owed on compensation earned, but not paid, for the last few days of each fiscal year.